-17.4.4 Daily e-mail check
+17.4.4 Initial and daily e-mail checks required

 Students must daily check their e-mail at the address they provided at the start of class.
 They must ensure that they receive an welcome e-mail at the beginning of the semester, or contact the instructor to correct their recorded e-mail address immediately.